UWNetworksLab/freedom-runtime/README.md

-FreeDOM for Chrome
+freedom.js runtime for Chrome
 ==============

-Manages FreeDOM offline apps in Chrome
+A Chrome extension of the freedom.js runtime.
+Allows freedom.js enabled applications use the resources you want them to.

 Running
 -------

   git submodule init
   git submodule update
+  Add this directory to chrome://extensions.